Skip to navigation Skip to content

 • multiple separate cases, for children of different relationships, go to Step 3

-• the same two parents in reverse payer/payee roles, go to Step 4
+• the same two parents in reverse payer/payee roles, or parents who have shared care/divided care go to Step 4

-• non-parent carer/s for any of their children, go to Step 5
+• non-parent carer(s) or mixed assessments for any of their children, go to Step 5

 3

-In this procedure, a ‘separate case’ means the customer has more than one active case but no ‘Claimed For’ children from that same relationship.
+In this procedure, a ‘separate case’ means the customer has more than one active case but the ‘Claimed For’ children in each case are from different relationships.

 The customer’s estimates should be applied to all their active cases.
 The only exception is if legislation or policy prevents matching the estimates.
-E.g.,
+For example:

 • An Income Amount Order (IAO) that does not apply to all cases.
 For example, a COA decision that sets the rate on one case but not on other cases.
 If this occurs, the estimate should be applied to any cases not set by the IAO.
 For more information on Income Amount Orders, see Child Support Guide 1.1.I.10 Income amount orders